10 ways to love your lawn

 1. Getting off on the right foot…

-Luckily for anyone living in the UK, rain is plentiful throughout the year so worrying about watering our lawn normally falls pretty far down the list of priorities.
-However, every so often a warm summer will come around and it can bring with it a period of drought.
-Making sure your lawn has sufficient levels of water during these times will ensure that it stays healthy and moist until the rain comes back around.
+Luckily for anyone living in the UK, rain is plentiful throughout the year, so worrying about watering our lawn normally falls pretty far down the list of priorities.
+However, every so often, a warm summer will come around, and it can bring with it a period of drought.
+Making sure you love your lawn by giving it sufficient levels of water during these times will ensure that it stays healthy and moist until the rain comes back around.
 You can find out more by reading through our guide on how to water your lawn.

 4. Mow, mow mow your lawn!